PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Baseline Models

 \textbf{BERT-based feature learning} In this approach, we tokenize the raw, concatenated URL $u \in \mathcal{U}$ and HTML $h \in \mathcal{H}$ and input to a BERT-based encoder model, which generates a hidden contextualized representation, $\mathbf{h} = \texttt{Encoder}(\texttt{tokenize}(u \oplus h)) \in \mathbb{R}^{n \times d}$, where $n$ is the number of tokens and $d$ is encoder model dimension.
 In particular, we use the \texttt{gte-large} pre-trained embedding model \cite{li2023towards}, which computes the dense embedding as $x = \frac{1}{n}\sum_{i=1}^{n} h_i \in \mathbb{R}^d$.
 We attach a linear classification head for phishing detection, $f(x) = \sigma(W \cdot x + b) \in [0,1]$.
 We fully fine-tune the model using a binary cross-entropy loss for two epochs on the training dataset.

-\textbf{LLM-based prediction} We prompt an LLM with a webpage URL and its procressed HTML to produce a rating indicating the likelihood that the page is a phishing site.
+\textbf{LLM-based prediction} We prompt an LLM (Google's Gemini-2.5-Pro) with a webpage URL and its procressed HTML to produce a rating indicating the likelihood that the page is a phishing site.
 The prompt is zero-shot, and the HTML is pruned to remove non-informative elements such as JavaScript, CSS and comments, inspired by \cite{koide2024chatphishdetector}.
 This reduces input tokens and filters out content that is likely to be irrelevant to phishing detection.
-The returned rating is normalized and perturbed with small Gaussian noise to enable construction of a smooth precision-recall curve.
-Due to cost considerations and goal of establishing baseline performance, we use a smaller, earlier-generation model: \texttt{gpt-4o-mini}.
-We expect a larger, state-of-the-art reasoning LLM would produce improved performance.
 Further details, including the full prompt, are provided in Appendix~\ref{sec:baseline-setup}.